anjumalam/metadataBlog/metadata_search.md

 ![primary/secondary issue](img/primary_issue.png)

 Clicking any of these links will bring you to a GitHub issue form (you'll need a GitHub account - you can create one [here](www.github.com)).
-Please follow the instructions in the form to complete it, and hit the "Submit new issue" button to send it off.
+Please follow the instructions in the form to complete it, and hit the "Submit new issue" button to send it off:

 ![GitHub issue form](img/GithubIssueForm.png)